4 Days in Croatia: The Best Itineraries & How to Plan Them

 Start your 4-day Croatia trip in Sibenik, a charming coastal town in the north of the country that has somehow fallen off the tourist radar.

 The city has two historical landmarks worth visiting: the Saint James Cathedral, which has 71 faces in a range of comical expressions carved into its facade, and the St Nicholas Fortress, built when the Venetians occupied Croatia.
-It’s on a little island but connected to the mainland by a short walkway so that you can get there easily.
+It’s on a bit of an island, but it’s connected to the mainland by a short wwalkwayyssoyou can get there easily.

 The next day, make your way to Trogir

-The city’s historical old town sits on a little island just offshore and is connected to the mainland by a bridge.
+The city’s historic old town sits on a little island just offshore and is connected to the mainland by a bridge.

-Cobbled streets lead you past churches and through narrow medieval buildings and streets that have withstood the test of time.
+Cobbled streets lead you past churches and through narrow medieval buildings and roads that have withstood the test of time.

 The best way to explore the old town is really to wander around and get lost, but there are a few landmarks you should watch out for along the way, like the Cathedral of St Lovro.